tarantool/cartridge-springdata/README.md

 public interface BookRepository extends TarantoolRepository<BookEntity, Integer> {

-    // it overrides schema name to test_space for current method
+    // it overrides the space name to "test_space" for the current method
     @Tuple("test_space")
     @Query(function = "do_something")
     void doSomething(Book book);